wkurzius/mr.kurzius.net/content/classes/ap-csp.md

 ## Units of Study

-Computational Thinking
-: Study the iterative development process and start applying it to build your own programs in Scratch.

-Programming
+Introduction to Programming
-: Examine computational logic structures and problem solving capabilities for programs in text-based algorithms, AP-style pseudocode and Scratch.
+: Covers the the basics of programming and looks at privacy concerns and the internet.

+Abstraction
+: How to hide the complexity of a program, both from the programmer and the user.
+We'll also look at copyrights and fair use.

-Data Representation
+Data Structures
-: Explore the different means of representing information digitally.

-Digital Media Processing
-: Use Python to programmatically manipulate digital images and audio.
+: Using lists to manage more complex data and also the role of AI and automation in the world.

+How the Internet Works
+: All about the internet including some history, security issues and how data is transmitted.

-Big Data
+Algorithms and Data
-: Discover new knowledge through the use of large data sets.

-Innovative Technologies
-: Assess the current state of technology and investigate its role in our everyday lives.
+: Analyzing how effecient a program is at producing results and the effect of computing in warfare.

 ## Course Format and Miscellaneous

-This course will use the Beauty and Joy of Computing curriculum which is developed by the UC Berkeley (https://bjc.edc.org).
+This course will use the Beauty and Joy of Computing curriculum which is developed by UC Berkeley (https://bjc.edc.org).
 A large part of the course will have students work in Snap<em>!</em>, an advanced block-based programming language ([https://snap.berkeley.edu/snap/snap.html](https://snap.berkeley.edu/snap/snap.html)).

 Also ...